Adam-Zouari/Civil-State-Management-System/README.md

 ## Project Description
 ### Languages
+-Java for the application.
-Java for the application and PL/SQL for the database management.
+-PL/SQL for the database management.
 ### Purpose
-To manage civil status records such as birth and death certificates efficiently.
+-To manage civil status records such as birth and death certificates efficiently.
 ### Features
 -User-friendly graphical interfaces for ease of use.
 -Secure login and access control.